A History of Zendesk chat and messaging channels

 One of those is access to switchboard, an API that allows you to setup routing across different channels and platforms.
 Similar to the telephony switchboard of the 1900s this API allows you to route a specific channel (e.g. a specific Facebook page) to a specific chatbot.
 This allows for a lot more customization and enables a nice interaction between multiple channels, bots and agent platforms.

-Zendesk still sells SunCo as up to this day for those that need higher API limits, more complex switchboard integrations and (some) third party channels, but most of the APIs that the paid for SunCO gave access too are now freely available for all Zendesk Suite customers. (more on this below).
+Zendesk still sells SunCo as up to this day for those that need higher API limits, more complex switchboard integrations and (some) third party channels.
+Most of the APIs that the paid-for SunCO gave access too are now freely available for all Zendesk Suite customers. (more on this below).

 Zendesk Messaging